 Step 3.
 Start the drip acclimation

-This can be done easily with a single piece of airline tubing which you can tie a knot in and start a siphon that allows a drip rate of about 2 drips per second or whatever rate will allow an acclimation time of 30 to 40 minutes to drip into the container.
+This can be done easily with a single piece of airline tubing which you can tie a knot in and start a siphon that will allow an acclimation time of 30 to 40 minutes and a drip rate of about 2 drips per second.
 You can also use a drip acclimation kit which is very easy to use and affordable.

 * Note: If you are not using the drip acclimation method, you can slowly add ¼-½ cup of water to the container every 5 minutes for 30–40 minutes.